lwang2008/Flick-n-Find/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+Special thanks to all team members who contributed to this project:
+- Lucas Wang
+- Aakash Koneru
+- Neeraj Gummalam